 In fact, YouTube strongly recommends that you optimize your video description for SEO:

 “YouTube is one of the largest search engines in the world.
 And writing descriptions with keywords can help viewers find your videos more easily through search.”

 And now it’s time to show you how to write great descriptions for your YouTube videos.

 Many YouTubers treat their description as an afterthought:

 Needless to say, a description like this doesn’t give YouTube much information about your video.
 And if YouTube doesn’t understand your video, they’re not likely to rank it in search.

-That’s why you want to write a long, thorough description (at last east 150 words).
+That’s why you want to write long, thorough video descriptions (at least 200 words).

 For example, this video’s description is 342 total words: